quangsonle/csharp-python-exchange-via-txt/README.md

 use the C# project in csharp-python-exchange-via-txt, the"old" is old version without synchronization

-run the from, clcik button "init" to launch the python code
+run the from, click button "init" to launch the python code

-click "buttons" to send data to python and receive daata from python.
+click "buttons" to send data to python and receive data from python.

 any feedback please email: officialquangsonle@gmail.com